upbound/docs/content/getstarted-devex/create-controllers.md

 {{< /content-selector >}}

-When you create your function, the `up` CLI automatically add the import statements to bring the schemas into your function.
+When you create a function, the `up` CLI automatically adds import statements to bring the schemas into your functions.

-The VSCode extensions for KCL and Python are able to pick this up and provide you additional capabilities such as autocompletion, linting for type mismatches, missing variables and more.
+VSCode extensions for KCL and Python infer the schemas and bring you more authoring capabilities like autocompletion, linting for type mismatches, missing variables and more.

 With KCL or Python, you authored composite resources that you defined in the XRD